My Batman Collection

-The Bubble Magic at the front is only half full as it leaked some time in storage much to my unhappiness.
+The Bubble Magic at the front is only half full as it leaked at some point during storage/transportation which in turn damaged the label much to my unhappiness.

 Check out the big flagon mug on the left, who would want to drink out of that!

-The item on the extreme left is a zippy Batmobile that you attach it to your wrist, once there you pull the thingy and off she goes!
-As to how well is goes is anyone's guess.
+The item on the extreme left is a zippy Batmobile that you attach to your wrist, once there you pull the thingy and off she goes!
+As to how well it goes is anyone's guess.

 interest here are the Batman marbles on the right which